 The Society of Authors can help you to understand your rights, and has many accessible guides for its members – as well as a team of advisors to help you work through any confusion or issues that arise.

-You can also read more in the Society of Author's guide to copyright and permissions(this will open in a new window).
+You can also read more in the Society of Author's guide to copyright and permissions.

 This article was published as part of Debut Lab, a programme run in collaboration with Creative Scotland.
 Many thanks to Society of Authors for their support.
 Check out our other industry lab resources for great tips and advice.